Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Discussion

 The question of whether the spectrum should be taken at a single value of $\alpha$ or averaged over a certain range is certainly relevant for poor estimates of the covariances.
 Since the software saves the spectrum for a range of $\alpha$ around the selected optimal value, averaging is a possible option.
 This can however produce unpredictable results since overfitted spectra are mixed with underfitted ones.
-On the other hand, when choosing the best $\alpha$ for a particular spectral frequency range, one certainly neglects the rest of the spectrum, but insures that the part of the spectrum that seems the most interesting is as accurate as possible.
+On the other hand, when choosing the best $\alpha$ for a particular spectral frequency range, one neglects the rest of the spectrum, but ensures that the part of the spectrum that seems the most interesting is as accurate as possible.

 The program can be used both in an interactive way, where the user can obtain results in real time and modify parameters to see the effect on the results, or in batch calculations.
-While, the level of automatization is sufficient to generate series of calculations without the need to interact with the program, certain conditions must be satisfied.
-First, the grid should be defined in advanced to insure the expected spectra will be well resolved, and second, realistic standard deviations or covariance matrices should be provided to insure a certain quality in the result.
-It is indeed preferable to define the grid in advance for batches since the grid defined automatically by the program is only minimally adapted to the spectrum, and it is not modified after the initial preprocessing stage.
-As mentioned in section \ref{eq:grids}, a few options are available in the program to easily customize the frequency grid without providing a grid file, although this is also an available option in the program.
+The level of automatization is sufficient to generate series of calculations without the need to interact with the program, assuming that realistic standard deviations or covariance matrices are provided.